What is JSON Pagination?

 API Pagination Example

-Servers may have a default limit on the number of results in JSON, but instead of relying on this limit, it is recommended that you explicitly set the limit parameter in the API request to know exactly how many results will be in the JSON response.
+Servers may have a default limit on the number of results in JSON.
+Still, instead of relying on this limit, it is recommended that you explicitly set the limit parameter in the API request to know exactly how many results will be in the JSON response.

-How do I get the previous and next pages when paginating the JSON?
+How to get the previous and next pages when paginating the JSON?

 Paginated JSON will usually have an object with links to the previous and next JSON pages.
-To get the previous page, you must send a request to the "prev" URL, to get the next page, you must send a request to the "next" URL.
-This will deliver a new JSON with a set of new results and new links for the next and previous pages.
+To get the previous page, you must send a request to the "prev" URL.
+To get to the next page, you must send a request to the "next" URL.
+This will deliver a new JSON with new results and new links for the next and previous pages.